FranciscoMoretti/distill-ai/README.md

 ![Banner](public/opengraph-image.png)

 A web-based text editor designed to assist in the process of distilling information from books.
-This tool empowers users to efficiently organize raw book notes, create outlines, and generate personalized summaries using ChatGPT.
+This tool help users to efficiently organize raw book notes, create outlines, and generate personalized summaries using ChatGPT.

 ## Features